PhilippFischer0/diy-mnist-nn/README.md

 gunzip *
 ```

-in the directory of the files.
+in the directory of the files and rename to .idx

 Arm git filter to remove notebook output: